Ziemniakoss/cspell-bitbucket-code-insights-reporter/README.md

 # Code insights integration for CSpell

-This package is under consutruction and does not work in current form
+This package is under construction and does not work in current form

 ## Usage